Chepenik/mortgagecalculator/replit.md

 # Overview

-This is a comprehensive mortgage calculator web application built with Next.js that provides users with detailed mortgage payment calculations and financial analysis tools.
-The app offers both basic mortgage calculations and premium features, including unique Bitcoin-related financial analysis.
-It's designed as a modern, responsive single-page application with dark/light theme support and interactive data visualizations.
+**Sound Money Mortgage** is an elite, free mortgage calculator web application built with Next.js.
+It provides users with detailed mortgage payment calculations and advanced financial analysis tools with a unique Bitcoin integration.
+The app features a premium, responsive design with dark/light theme support, interactive data visualizations, and monetization through Bitcoin coloring book sales, direct support via Ko-fi, and Gemini credit card referrals.

-**CRITICAL: This Next.js app deploys on port 3000 (not 5000).
-Do not change port configuration.**
+**Domain**: soundmoneymortgage.com
+**Deployment**: Port 3000 (Next.js production standard - do NOT change) **CRITICAL: Do NOT change port to 5000 - app deploys correctly on 3000**

 # User Preferences